ViniciusWovst/reuterspy/README.md

 Cash flow is the net amount of cash and cash-equivalents being transferred into and out of a business.
 At the most fundamental level, a company’s ability to create value for shareholders is determined by its ability to generate positive cash flows, or more specifically, maximize long-term free cash flow (FCF).

-In the example presented below, the yearly Cash Flow of an stock is retrieved.
+In the example presented below, the yearly Cash Flow of a stock is retrieved.

 ```python